Why Become a Member?

 Each part functions under clear leadership

-We are starting our new members class from February 5th to March 5th for anyone interested in calling River Oaks their home.
+We are starting our new members class from September 5th for 5 weeks for anyone interested in calling River Oaks their home.
 Once a week for 5 weeks you will meet with Pastor Camera and Associate Pastor Lanier along with other new members for a comprehensive understanding of our theological foundation, governance model, our beliefs, creeds, and to better understand who we are and Who we are about.
 We will meet in the Community Center and begin at 7pm

 Please contact us if you are interested in joining our community at firstname.lastname@example.org or call our office and speak to Hannah, our Communication Director, at 407.330.9103.